Cwaterschoot/LLMs_SocialChoiceAggregation/README.md

 ### **Results**

 Results contains all csv files with the LLM-generated recommendations and gold labels derived from applying the strategies themselves.
-Generated in the notebook 'Generating_GRS' and used in the notebook 'Visualization_GRS'
+Generated in the notebook 'Generating_GRS' and used in the notebook 'Visualization_GRS'.

+### ** Visualization_GRS.ipynb**

+Notebook containing the code used to generate figures, calculate evaluation metrics and generate metrics seen in tables of the paper.

+### ** Generating-GRS.ipynb **

+Notebook containing main code to generate recommendations with LLMs based on social choice-based aggregation strategies